top of page

 Does a Marriage and Family Therapist work with individuals?

 Absolutely.
-While my training as a Marriage and Family Therapist includes a focus on relationships and family systems, many of my clients are individuals.
-I support people navigating a wide range of personal challenges, not just those related to relationships.
+While our training as a Marriage and Family Therapist includes a focus on relationships and family systems, many clients are individuals.
+We support people navigating a wide range of personal challenges, not just those related to relationships.

 What ages do you work with?

-I work with teens and adults.
+We work with all ages.
 During our free consultation call, we can work together to make sure this will be a good fit.

 What do you charge and how long is a session?

-As of 2025, individual, couples, and family sessions are $100 each and typically last around one hour.
+As of April 13th 2026, individual, couples, and family sessions with Steph Iles are $120 each and typically last around one hour.

 Do you offer a free initial consultation?

-Yes, I am willing to do an initial consultation for free to answer questions and see if it is a good fit.
-These meetings are typically shorter and done by phone.
+Yes, we are willing to do an initial consultation for free to answer questions and see if it is a good fit.
+These meetings are typically 15-20 minutes and done by phone.

 Do you take insurance?

-No, I do not accept insurance directly.
-However, I can provide a superbill—a detailed receipt that you can submit to your insurance provider for possible out-of-network reimbursement.
+No, we do not accept insurance directly.
+However, Steph's clients will be provided a superbill—a detailed receipt that you can submit to your insurance provider for possible out-of-network reimbursement.
 I recommend contacting your insurance company directly to ask how they handle superbills, as reimbursement policies vary.
 Since I am not affiliated with insurance providers, I’m unable to answer specific questions about their processes or coverage.

 What are issues you don't work with?

-I typically do not work with eating disorders, autism spectrum disorders, schizophrenia, or substance use disorders as primary treatment concerns.
-These areas often require specialized support, and I believe clients are best served within a comprehensive system of care.
-I may work with individuals facing these challenges if they are already connected to a broader treatment team—such as psychiatrists, nutritionists, or recovery specialists—as part of a coordinated approach.
+We typically do not work with eating disorders, autism spectrum disorders, schizophrenia, or substance use disorders as primary treatment concerns.
+These areas often require specialized support, and we believe clients are best served within a comprehensive system of care.
+We may work with individuals facing these challenges if they are already connected to a broader treatment team—such as psychiatrists, nutritionists, or recovery specialists—as part of a coordinated approach.

 Do I have to be a Christian to be a client?

-No. While I personally hold Christian beliefs, my approach in session is respectful, welcoming, and client-centered.
-I do not impose my faith or values.
-If a client expresses a desire to incorporate their own faith or spirituality into the therapeutic process, I am open to integrating that in a way that supports their goals—but it is never expected or required.
+No. While we personally hold Christian beliefs, our approach in session is respectful, welcoming, and client-centered.
+We do not impose our faith or values.
+If a client expresses a desire to incorporate their own faith or spirituality into the therapeutic process, we are open to integrating that in a way that supports their goals—but it is never expected or required.

 Please Note (Religion and Politics)